Spring Program

 Trisha Brown

 Trisha Brown (1936-2017) is considered one of the most inventive and influential dancers and choreographers of the second half of the 20th century.
-She founded her dance company in 1970.
-In doing so, she embarked on a 40-year odyssey along the many paths of contemporary dance, marked by improvisation and experimentation, pushing back the limits of the body and appropriating unexpected urban and natural spaces (rooftops, walls, galleries, etc.).
-A creator of more than 100 choreographies and six operas, she was also a visual artist, collaborating over the years with innovative artists including Robert Rauschenberg and Laurie Anderson.
+Born and raised in Aberdeen, Washington, graduating from Mills College in Oakland, California, Brown studied with Anna Halprin before moving to New York City in 1961.
+In 1970, she formed her company and explored the terrain of her adoptive SoHo.
+In doing so, she embarked on a 40-year odyssey along the many paths of contemporary dance, marked by improvisation and experimentation, pushing back the limits of the body and incorporating unexpected urban and natural spaces (rooftops, walls, galleries, etc.).

 Portrait of Judith Sánchez Ruíz